azuline/nixos/README.md

 - alsa-utils (got some shared library error)
 - zoom (video doesn't work and needs some extra QT envvar)
 - blueman (can't connect to bluetooth? get exception)
-- foliate (not in nixpkgs)
-  - can install via flatpak, but need to enable filesystem access for cli to work properly
-  - `sudo flatpak override com.github.johnfactotum.Foliate --filesystem=host`

 #### Other Notes